vrivellino/chef-java_se/README.md

 will match https://s3.amazonaws.com/mybucket/java/jdk-8u60-windows-i586.exe.
 Note that JDK file names must be the same as that found on Oracle's download page.

-A script to demonstrate how to download JDKs from Oracle and upload them to an alternative location (S3) is available [here](https://github.com/dhoer/chef-java_se/wiki/Populate-S3-with-JDKs).
+A script to download JDKs from Oracle and upload them to Amazon S3 is available [here](https://github.com/dhoer/chef-java_se/wiki/Populate-S3-with-JDKs).

 ## Versioning